 MCCMH provides an annual report on required standards within timeframes specified to evaluate the impact and effectiveness of the QI program and includes an analysis of internal Quality processes and initiatives.
-As part of the annual evaluation, MCCMH conducts an annual written evaluation of the QI program that includes a description of completed and ongoing activities that address safety of clinical care and quality of service, trending of measures to assess performance of clinical care and quality of service, and an analysis and evaluation of the overall effectiveness of the QI program.
-MCCMH annually shares results of its current QI program evaluation with its members and provider network in the MCCMH Annual Report.
+As part of the annual evaluation, MCCMH conducts an annual written evaluation of the QI program that includes a description of completed and ongoing activities that address the safety of clinical care and quality of service, trending of measures to assess performance of clinical care and quality of service, and an analysis and evaluation of the overall effectiveness of the QI program.
+MCCMH annually shares results of its current OI program evaluation with its members and provider network in the MCCMH Annual Report.
+Once the QAPIP program documents are formally approved by the Board, MCCMH disseminates this information annually to network providers, stakeholders, members through the Consumer Advisory Council (CAC) and also to members upon request.
+Formally approved QAPIP materials, including QAPIP Narrative, Workplan, and Evaluation, are published on MCCMH's website at www.mccmh.net.
+Notice of the updated and published documents are disseminated through MCCMH's Workforce Update, Emails and Provider Network Newsletters to providers on at least an annual basis and discussion at the CAC.
+Areas of the QAPIP's workplan and program effectiveness are standing agenda items in the Provider Quality Meeting.
+The MCCMH Board also receives frequent updates and provides feedback.